Air quality

 Nitrogen dioxide is measured at 15 locations using passive samplers.
 The measurement locations and the corresponding measurement data can be viewed in the appendix of the OSTLUFT annual report

 Ozone (O3) occurs naturally in minute quantities in the air we breathe.
-At ground level - in the Air we breathe - too much ozone is harmful.
+At ground level - in the air we breathe - too much ozone is harmful.
 Higher up - in the stratosphere - it protects us from the sun's dangerous ultraviolet radiation.

 Ground-level ozone is the most important component of summer smog.